-Encouraging improvement in the Foundation's investment portfolio market value is anticipated from 2014 going forward based the Foundation's financially prudent long-term investment and financial management plan.
-This approach was reviewed with senior managers of the Department of Fisheries and Oceans as recently as April 2013.
-It is designed to restore the fund to its inflation adjusted value by 2021 while also making provision for increasing annual distribution of project funding over the same period.
+Encouraging growth in the Foundation's investment portfolio market value is anticipated from 2015 going forward based the Foundation's financially prudent long-term investment and financial management plan.
+The long-term plan has been reviewed regularly with senior managers of the Department of Fisheries and Oceans.
+It is designed to restore and maintain the fund to its inflation adjusted value by 2023 while also making provision for maintaining a projected annual distribution of project funding over the same period.
+By mid-2014 the market value of the Foundation's investment portfolio principal had recovered significantly from the impact of the global economic downturn, to a book value of approximately \$38 million.